Last updated on February 25th, 2023 at 07:20 am

 Still wondering how to make money on Facebook in Kenya?

-This is where you are paid whenever you successfully refer a customer to a business.
+You are paid when you successfully refer a customer to a business.
 Considering the number of Kenyans using Facebook daily, you should earn a good commission if you know what you are doing.

 You can sign up for the Jumia affiliate program.